Yijia-Xiao/Know2BIO/dataset/README.md

 ## Assemble the Knowledge Graph from the Files
+Scripts for constructing the knowledge graph for Know2BIO dataset are found in the `prepare_kgs` folder.

+Set up the environment to run the script, using `pip install -r prepare_kgs_requirements.txt`

+The script takes as input the directory where Know2BIO is downloaded, the output directory, and a list of all input files separated by which kg it is a part of.
+The kgs are separated into test/train/validation set following 80/10/10 split and are processed in the correct format for benchmarking.

+Run `kg_sampler.py` to sample a subset of the knowledge graph for testing purposes.

 ### Step 0: (Optional) Only Assemble Part of the Knowledge Graph.
 Including or excluding certain data files from Know2BIO allows the construction of a use-case specific knowledge graph.
 This is achieved by providing a tailored file list for the knowledge graph construction.
 Included within this repository is the `input_list` folder, specifying specific edge lists to be used for knowledge graph construction.
 The `ont_bridge_inst_list.txt` file specifies all edge_files generated from constructing Know2BIO.
 This text file specifies which files are considered as part of each view (i.e., instance view, ontology view, bridge view).
 To make a tailored file, we recommend copying this file and deleting the file names which should not be included.